bholagabbar/ai-insights-generator/README.md

 # ai-insights-generator

 Deployed on https://replit.com/@bholagabbar/ai-insights-generator .
-Fork the repl, change the configuration and it should be good to go
+Fork the repl and it should be good to go.
+The configuration can be adjusted for a business specific usecase or to have the LLM act as a subject matter expert.

 ## Overview